 One problem is that too few people in our culture know what their values are.
 They don't know how many children they want to have.
 They don't know whether they believe in God and want to go to church.
 Years later they figure it out and they look at this person and think what I am doing with this person; we don't have the same values and same aims in life.

 Janet Smith.
 Contraception: Why Not? - revised transcription of a talk given at Olympia, WA, August 2005.

 Janet E. Smith holds the Father Michael J. McGivney Chair of Life Ethics at Sacred Heart Major Seminary in Detroit.
-She is the author of Life Issues, Medical Choices: Questions and Answers for Catholics, The Right to Privacy (Bioethics & Culture), Humanae Vitae: A Generation Later and the editor of Why Humanae Vitae Was Right.
-She has published many articles on ethical and bioethics issues.
-She has taught at the University of Notre Dame and the University of Dallas.
+She is the author of Living the Truth in Love: Pastoral Approaches to Same-Sex Attraction, In the Beginning . . .: A Theology of the Body, Life Issues, Medical Choices: Questions and Answers for Catholics, The Right to Privacy (Bioethics & Culture), Humanae Vitae: A Generation Later and the editor of Why Humanae Vitae Was Right.
 Prof. Smith has received the Haggar Teaching Award from the University of Dallas, the Prolife Person of the Year from the Diocese of Dallas, and the Cardinal Wright Award from the Fellowship of Catholic Scholars.
-She is serving a second term as a consultor to the Pontifical Council on the Family.
+She was named Catholic of the Year by Our Sunday Visitor in 2015.
 Over a million copies of her talk, "Contraception: Why Not" have been distributed.
 Visit Janet Smith's web page here.
 See Janet Smith's audio tapes and writing here.
 Janet Smith is on the Advisory Board of the Catholic Education Resource Center.Copyright © 2011 Janet Smith

 back to top